yangruowei/Predicting-foot-traffic-to-ice-cream-store-using-weather-data/README.md

 Using weather data to predict ice cream store visits.\
 For the proof of concept, one specialty ice cream store was selected (The tipping cow located at Somerville, MA). \
-Please see the powerpoint slides for a summary and the notebook demo for implementation.
+Please see the PowerPoint slides for a summary and the notebook demo for implementation.